cloudmesh/client/docs/source/man/man.rst

     Usage:
         echo  [-r COLOR] TEXT

     Arguments:
-        TEXT   The text message from which to create the banner COLOR  the color
+        TEXT   The text message to print
+        COLOR  the color

     Options:
-        -r COLOR  The color of the banner. [default: BLACK]
+        -r COLOR  The color of the text. [default: BLACK]

-    Prints a banner form a one line text message.
+    Prints a text in the given color

 EOF
 ----------------------------------------------------------------------